Division No. 1, Subdivision B, Newfoundland and Labrador: Little Barasway

-Little Barasway is a small community on the island of Newfoundland in Newfoundland and Labrador, Canada, approximately 12 km south of Placentia.
+Little Barasway is a community on the island of Newfoundland in Newfoundland and Labrador, Canada, approximately 12 km south of Placentia.
 The name "Little Barasway" is derived from the local pronunciation of the word barachois (a lagoon or harbour sheltered from the sea by a strip of beach).
 The town name has had many spellings over the years, including Little Barachoix, Little Barrachois, and Little Barrisway.
 It has never been home to more than a few families in the last 150 years, the names of which include Foley, Doyle, O’Keefe, and McGrath.

 Thomas Foley is said to have been the first permanent settler of Little Barasway.
 A fisherman, he arrived in nearby Placentia circa 1846 to work for Sweetman & Saunders, a firm based out of Waterford, Ireland.
 The history of the Cape Shore says he was nicknamed Thomas "Tramore" Foley, as he was from Tramore, Ireland.

 Point Verde

 Pointe Verde is a small settlement in Newfoundland and Labrador, Canada.
 It had 19 families around 1864.
 The population was 238 in 1956, and 330 in 1986.

 Point Verde is located just southwest of Placentia, which is known as the old French capital of Newfoundland.
 While Placentia was built on a stony beach, Point Verde (Green Point) possesses fine grasslands.
 One striking feature of Point Verde is the large ponds located near the headland.
 The two bodies of water used to be joined before a causeway was put in for the road that extends to the point.

 The first settlers at Point Verde were John and Robert Greene, who acquired the peninsula from Placentia merchants Saunders and Sweetman in 1803.
 The Greenes fished and cleared tuckamore to create extensive gardens and pastureland for their livestock.
 By the time of the first census in 1836, the community had a population of seventy-two.